dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 ### 🔗 OpenVINO Intermediate Representation
 {{< figure_resizing src="openvino_logo.png">}}

-OpenVINO is a toolkit to facilitate the optimization of DL models to be run on Intel hardware.
+OpenVINO is a toolkit to optimize DL models.
-The toolkit enables a model to be optimized once and deployed on any supported Intel hardware including CPU, GPU, VPU, and FPGAs.
+It enables a model to be optimized once and deployed on any supported Intel hardware including CPU, GPU, VPU, and FPGAs.

-To optimize performance, the model needs to be converted into a form known as the OpenVINO Intermediate Representation (IR).
+To optimize a model, we must the ONNX model into the OpenVINO Intermediate Representation (IR) form.
-This consist of a `.xml` and `.bin` file.
+The IR consist of a `.xml` and `.bin` file.
-With the IR files, you can deploy them on any of the supported Intel hardware.
+With these files, you can deploy them on any of the supported Intel hardware.

-Let's now convert our model into the IR form.
+Let's convert our model into the IR form.
 For that, we need to install the `openvino-dev` package.

 ```bash